 All official answers will continue to be provided in writing and mailed to your

-Important Announcement: ICD-10 Delay
+Important Announcement: ICD-10 Implementation

-The Cooperating Parties have reviewed the original plan not to address any ICD-9-CM questions and have decided to uphold the plan and go forward with only providing advice on ICD-10-CM/ICD-10-PCS (ICD-10) for the following reasons:
+The Cooperating Parties have reviewed the original plan not to address any ICD-9-CM questions and decided to uphold the plan and go forward with only providing advice on ICD-10-CM/ICD-10-PCS (ICD-10) for the following reasons:

 - With an ICD-10 implementation date of next year, and the remaining scheduled EAB meetings, we would be “closing” ICD-9-CM questions again almost as soon as we “re-opened” them.